adaltavo/HATS/README.md

-This pack includes several components, which is the latest version of Hekate, Atmosphere, Tinfoil and Super  and some payloads like the latest version of Lockpick_RCM, and Tegraexplorer along with its Scripts.
+This pack includes several components, which is the latest version of Hekate, Atmosphere, Tinfoil and Signature patches  and some payloads like the latest version of Lockpick_RCM, and Tegraexplorer along with its Scripts.
 This pack also contains the SX Gear 1.1 Boot.dat file.

 ## HOW TO INSTALL THE PACK